-Table 1-4

-2016 AQMP NOx Emission Reductions for 2023 Based on

-Summer Planning Inventory (tons per day)
+Table 1-5 2016 AQMP NOx Emission Reductions for 2023 Based on Summer Planning Inventory (tons per day)

 Sources NOx

-Year 2023 Baseline 1 269
+Year 2023 Baseline 269

 Carrying Capacity 141

 Total Emission Reductions (All Measures): 135

 Defined Measures: 27

-South Coast AQMD's Stationary Source Control Measures 7
+South Coast AQMD's Stationary Source 7

+Control Measures

-South Cost AQMD Additional Mobile Source Control Measures 16
+South Cost AQMD Additional Mobile Source 16

+Control Measures

 CARB's Defined Measures 4

 Further Deployment of Cleaner Technologies 108

-Set Aside Budget 2 3
+Set Aside Budget 3

 2023 Remaining Emissions 1373

-1 Reflects CARB's 2018 Updates to the California State Implementation Plan (https://ww3.arb.ca.gov/planning/sip/2018sipupdate/2018sipupdate.htm).
+&lt;sup>1 Reflects CARB's 2018 Updates to the California State Implementation Plan (https://ww3.arb.ca.gov/planning/sip/2018sipupdate/2018sipupdate.htm).

-In 2023, mobile sources, which are under the state and federal jurisdiction, are responsible for the 80% of NOx emissions while stationary sources, which are already subject to most stringent requirements, account for the remaining 20% of NOx emissions.
+In 2023, mobile sources, which are under the state and federal jurisdiction, are responsible for 80% of NOx emissions while stationary sources, which are already subject to the most stringent requirements, account for the remaining 20% of NOx emissions.
 Therefore, the vast majority of NOx reductions needed for attainment have to come from mobile sources.
-As illustrated in Table 1-4, after implementation of the defined control measures by South Coast AQMD and CARB, an additional 108 tons per day of NOx reductions are still needed to attain the 1997 ozone standard in 2023.
-These remaining reductions are expected to be achieved through Further Deployment of Cleaner Technologies measures for on-road heavy-duty vehicles, off-road equipment, and federal and international sources.
+As illustrated in Table 1-5, after implementation of the defined control measures by South Coast AQMD and CARB, an additional 108 tpd of NOx reductions are still needed to attain the 1997 ozone standard in 2023.
+These remaining reductions are expected to be achieved through Further Deployment of Cleaner Technologies measures for on-road heavy-duty vehicles, off-road equipment, and federal and

+&lt;sup>2.
+As SIP reserve for potential technology assessment and for general conformity purposes international sources.
 The "Further Deployment" measures include incentive programs, regulations to be developed as zero and near-zero emission vehicles and equipment are commercialized, South Coast AQMD's FBMSMs, and the quantification of the emission reduction benefits from operational efficiency improvements and deployment of connected vehicles, autonomous vehicles, and intelligent transportation systems.